• Skip to primary navigation

 April 12, 2021 at 6:59 pm

 Ouch, that's tough.
 Some varieties are also more resistant to frost than others.
 As for pruning, that's usually done in the winter when it is dormant.
 Since I'm not from Texas, I don't have enough experience with the trees and care for that climate.
-Instead, I suggest you ask the Texas Extension program for help - you can do that here.
+Instead, I suggest you ask the Texas Extension program for help.

 I submit questions to extension offices all of the time.
 They are usually quite helpful.
 Give them the variety name of the fig tree (if you know it), as well as the age of the tree (or even an estimate).